Food Imports & Exports

 - the animal disease and health controls in the country, their efficiency, and

-- in particular measures to protect against specific diseases causing risks to public or animal health.
+- in particular, measures to protect against specific diseases causing risks to public or animal health.

-Provided the country of origin is eligible, imports from eligible countries are permitted from approved establishments within the country.
-Establishments must contact authorities in their own country and make application for approval to the EU.
+Provided the country of origin is eligible, imports from eligible countries are permitted from approved establishments within the country. Â Establishments must contact authorities in their own country and make application for approval to the EU.

 Imports of animals and animal products must be accompanied by health certification.
-EU legislation provides that checks that must be undertaken.
+EU legislation provides that checks must be undertaken.
 Veterinary checks must be carried out by states on products which are imported.

 There are specific additional animal health requirements for certain imports.
 On arrival, the animals and certificates must be verified by veterinarians at the border inspection post.
 Further checks may also be carried out at the final destination.